Take me to: San Fernando Hotels

 San Fernando is a very popular destination for those who want to enjoy a hot, beach holiday as well as those who are interested in seeing the cultural heritage of nearby Cádiz city.
 Boasting over… More →

-Campo Soto beach has a length of around 9km of fine, golden sand.
-It is well known for its excellent wind surfing conditions, thanks to the fairly strong winds on the Costa de la Luz.
-It is also… More →
+The San Fernando beaches are Camposoto which is 9km long of fine, golden sand.
+It is well known for its excellent wind surfing conditions, thanks to the fairly strong winds on the Costa de la Luz… More →

 If you are considering visiting San Fernando you may find our maps a useful tool, we provide three maps, one of the region of Andalucia with San Fernando highlighted.
 The second handcrafted map… More →